StackExchange/stack-blog/README.md

  - [Company editorial board and calendar (for employees only, post ideas and see schedule)](https://trello.com/b/WYAPaUEC/blog-editorial-and-calendar)

 ## What is this blog for?
-This is the official company blog for Stack Exchange.
-Everything related to new features, announcements, engineering projects, and all things Stack Exchange live on this blog.
-The contributors on this blog are Stack Exchange employees, but in the future, we may open this up to outside contributors as well.
+This is the official company blog for Stack Overflow.
+Everything related to new features, announcements, engineering projects, and all things Stack Overflow live on this blog.
+The contributors on this blog are Stack Overflow employees, but in the future, we may open this up to outside contributors as well.

 **This GitHub repository is public**, so anyone can immediately see updates, new post drafts, and similar changes, even before they are deployed to the blog.
 Given our *default public* company policy, you shouldn't usually worry about this.
 However, in the rare case that you're writing a post that is time-sensitive and contains information that must not be leaked before being officially published on the blog, you should not add that post to this repository in advance.